 Embark on an extraordinary self-drive adventure.
 The following information are mere suggestions (no tours or entrance fees are arranged or included unless clearly mentioned).

-Leave the Holy City of Medina via Khaybar or direct to AlUla, home to Saudi Arabia’s first UNESCO World Heritage Site, awaits.
-These destinations sit deep in the desert in the northwestern region of the country.
-Don’t expect only sand dunes, this is a volcanic area with black lava stone and mountain vistas and rich in historical significance.
+Leave the Holy City of Medina and set off on a fascinating road trip to AlUla, home to Saudi Arabia’s first UNESCO World Heritage Site.
+AlUla sits deep in the desert in the northwestern region of the country.
+It is an area rich in historical and geographical significance and for most travellers the biggest highlight of their Saudi adventure.

-As the day comes to a close, retire to our carefully selected accommodation in AlUla, where you can relax and reflect on the memorable experiences of the day, eagerly anticipating the adventures that await you tomorrow.
+As the day comes to a close, retire to carefully selected accommodation in AlUla, where one can relax and reflect on the memorable experiences of the day, eagerly anticipating the adventures that await the next day.

 Inclusions: